Clarensia/Sphinxusaurus/README.md

       This is because the order is important (you want to know how you __init__ before you want to make an API call, also you want to know the blockchains before you interact with any of them)
+- [ ] Add main files for models and exceptions also not only the main class instances